 You can now stop using your boot.
 Start by walking without the boot around your own home.
 Build up to walking without it outside or for longer walks.
-You should not be using your boot after 6 weeks post injury.
+You should no longer need the boot or crutches after 8 weeks post injury.

 It is normal to still have mild discomfort and swelling.
-This may continue for 3-6 months.
+This may continue for 6-12 months.